mgaman/ESP32-4827S043-LVGL/README.md

 This is an implementation of the *lv_example_button_1* example from the lvgl examples library.
 Library installation and PSRAM unlocking is as shown in the previous example.
 ## lvglFileSystem
 lvgl has an abstraction of a file system that interfaces to a physical file system via callback functions.
-I have implemented a library that provides file I/O (open/close/read/write/seek/tell) and directory(open/read/close) for SD devices.
-Using my code it should be easy to repeat for another physical device e.g. LittleFS.
+I have implemented a library that provides file I/O (open/close/read/write/seek/tell) and directory(open/read/close) for SD & LittleFS devices.
 My source only allows for a single file/directory to be open at any point in time.
-My sources are in the lib/FileSystem folder.
+See the source in the lib/FileSystem folder.

+To choose SD or LittleFS uncomment the appropriate line in lib/FileSystem/lv_port_fs.h.
+If choosing LittleFS you also need to let PlatformIO.
+See platformio.ini.
 The directory listing example raises and interesting point. lvgl has no way to identify a file as a directory, so how can one do a recursive directory listing?
+In lv_fs_dir_read
-I prepend directory name by DIR:.
+I prepend a filename that is a directory by DIR: however this is just my solution.
 Note that I did NOT define a logical drive in the *lv_conf.h* file.
-It is defined in my library source and I arbitarily assigned the letter 'S' to SD device.
+It is defined in my library source and I arbitarily assigned the letter 'S' to both SD and LittleFS devices.